menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 2. Perfectly Tuned Prompts: You can't use the same system prompt to review code and to generate a commit message.
 One needs to be a critical engineer, the other a concise technical writer.
 By splitting them, each tool has a small, highly-optimized prompt that does its one job perfectly.
 No prompt-routing, no "you are a helpful assistant" fluff.

 3. Reliable, Focused Evaluation: This is a huge engineering win.
 When a tool has one job, it's so much easier to evaluate.
-I can build a specific, high-quality test set for cm (commit messages) and another for cr (code review).
+I can build a specific, high-quality test set for `cm` (commit messages) and another for `cr` (code review).
 I'm not trying to test a massive, do-it-all prompt; I'm testing a small, focused one, which makes it easier to measure quality and prevent regressions.

 4. Simplicity (UX): The user experience is just... clean.
 You want a commit message?
-Type cm.
+Type `cm`.
 You want a review?
-Type cr.
+Type `cr`.
 No flags, no sub-commands, no cognitive overhead.

 ## My Family of Tools
 Here's a peek at my local ~/bin directory:

-* `qq`: Quick question. qq "how to find files modified in the last 2 days"
+* `qq`: Quick question. `qq "how to find files modified in the last 2 days"`
 * `git ai-review`: Code review for the current git diff.
 * `gcai`: Git commit message for staged files.
 * `git pr`: Generate a PR title and description from the current branch's diff.